Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 IDEAS: Get the ID transformation in here.
 Maybe sort the questions by "customer-centric" and then business info.

+When I go through these... intro each section.
+Explain it to them as they go.

+Some people are easy t otalk to, others need the why, a little guidance. give it to them!
+TALK ABOUT THEIR PROBLEMS.

 ***customer persona***
 * What does you typical customer look like?
 What do they want?
 * Why do they want it?
 Why do they want that?
 (Keep going)
-* When they reach out to you, are they feeling stressed, worried, uncertain, or overwhelmed by anything?
+* When they reach out to you, are they feeling stressed, worried, uncertain, angry, or overwhelmed by anything?
 * Is there anything in the way of them getting what they need?
 * What is important about your product to current customers? (ask them)